 Attending two orientations prepares our students for their first year on campus and allows them to form friendships early.

 University-wide Freshmen Orientation

 Freshmen Orientation helps students transition to life on campus.
 You’ll finalize your class schedule, attend info sessions, receive a student ID and complete other important tasks.
 For more detailed information, visit the Orientation and Transition Programs website.

 Honors College Orientation

 Incoming Honors College students move into their residence halls two days before other first-year students arrive on campus and are assigned to an Honors College orientation group.
-Each group is led by a third-year Honors College student, who stay in touch with their group of new students throughout the academic year.
+Each group is led by a current Honors College student, who stays in touch with their group of new students throughout the academic year.

 Day One: Moving in